engineforce/ImmutableAssign/README.md

 ```

-##Constraints
+## Constraints

 * getProp() must be a pure function; I.e., it cannot access anything other than the input parameters. e.g., it must not access "this" or "window" objects.
 In addition, it must not modify the input parameters.
 It should only return a property that needs to be updated.
 * getProp() currently does not support comments in the function body, you can work around this by putting comments outside of the function body.

-##History
+## History

+* 1.0.31 -
-* 1.0.31 - Added ignoreIfNoChange option, which cause iassign to return the same object if setProp() returns its parameter (i.e., reference pointer not changed).
+    * Added ignoreIfNoChange option, which cause iassign to return the same object if setProp() returns its parameter (i.e., reference pointer not changed).
+    * Added setOption() function to allow you set the iassign options globally in ES6

 * 1.0.30 - [Support classes](https://github.com/engineforce/ImmutableAssign/issues/4)
 * 1.0.29 - Supported ES6 [Arrow Functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions)
 * 1.0.27 - Added iassign.fp() that support [currying](https://www.sitepoint.com/currying-in-functional-javascript), refer to [example 8](#example-8-update-nested-structures-using-iassignfp-and-currying)